roajonny/common/docs/source/project/scope_of_work.rst

 .. note::

-   The *Scope of Work* is a general description of what the customer is asking for, and uses a Sphinx-Needs "object" to capture the information - this object is important for generating the requirements traceability visualization (more on this later).
+   The *Scope of Work* is a general description of what the customer is asking for - a Sphinx-Needs "object" is created to capture the information and is the root of the :doc:`../requirements/traceability`